HELPING KEEP TEXAS CLEAN

 This bill relates to the use of funding in the local initiative projects for litter reduction.
 It would pull from existing funding to help provide overtime for local law enforcement to stakeout area "hot spots" that commonly see large scale litter and illegal dumping, enabling law enforcement to catch bad actors.

 This bill relates to the regulation of the retention, storage, transportation, disposal, processing and reuse of used or scrap tires.
-We believe this measure is long overdue as Texas's scrap tire disposal process continues to grow.
-Simple fixes like requiring tire stores to keep stock under lock-and-key can prevent theft and subsequent illegal disposals in river, streams, and on vacant property
+We believe this measure is long overdue as Texas's scrap tire disposal process continues to malfunction and the backlog continues to grow.
+Simple fixes like requiring tire stores to keep stock under lock-and-key can prevent theft and subsequent illegal disposals in river, streams, and on vacant property.